Thierry-Santos/react-native-template-BasicReduxTemplate/README.md

 # React Native template basic with Redux

+**Made by** *Thiérry Barbosa dos Santos*

 `React Native 0.59.8`

-This template was made to accelerate the React Native mobile development process!

- - This template contains the following dependencies:
+ - This template was made to accelerate the React Native mobile development process and contains the following dependencies:

  `@react-native-community/netinfo`